PallasDoesCode/ProjectHerculesApi/README.md

-# TheScarnManagerAPI
+# Project Hercules - API
-A .NET Core API built for the The Scarn Manager application.
+A .NET Core API built for the Project Hercules application.